Duaneart711/portable-bluetooth-speaker/README.md

 ## Overview

-Designed and built a portable audio system by constructing a custom speaker driver and integrating audio electronics, power distribution circuitry, and a custom enclosure.
+Designed and built a portable audio system by constructing a custom speaker driver, integrating the audio electronics and power distribution circuitry, and fabricating a custom wooden enclosure.

 ---

 <img width="1179" height="1472" alt="IMG_2298" src="https://github.com/user-attachments/assets/8941c31c-b16d-4fed-b4dc-55346f006127" />

-## Project Highlights

-- Custom speaker driver assembly
-- Battery-powered portable audio system
-- Audio amplifier integration
-- Electrical wiring and soldering
-- Custom wooden enclosure
-- Hardware testing and troubleshooting
 ---
 ## How It Works